 Aaron E. Carroll, M.D., M.S. is a Distinguished Professor of Pediatrics and Chief Health Officer at Indiana University.
 He is also an Associate Dean for Research Mentoring and the director of the Center for Pediatric and Adolescent Comparative Effectiveness Research at Indiana University School of Medicine, and Vice President for Faculty Development at The Regenstrief Institute.
 He earned a B.A. in chemistry from Amherst College, an MD from the University of Pennsylvania School of Medicine, and an M.S. in health services from the University of Washington School of Public Health, where he was also a Robert Wood Johnson Clinical Scholar.

-He is the author of The Bad Food Bible, published last year, and the co-author of three additional books on medical myths.
-In addition to being a current Contributing Opinion Writer at The New York Times and a previous contributor to The Upshot at the New York Times for six years, he has written for many other major media outlets and is co-Editor-in-Chief at The Incidental Economist, an evidence-based health policy blog.
+Dr. Carroll’s research focuses on the study of information technology to improve pediatric care, decision analysis, and areas of health policy including cost-effectiveness of care and health care financing reform.
+He is the author of The Bad Food Bible and the co-author of three additional books on medical myths.
+In addition to having been a regular contributor to The New York Times Opinion and the Upshot for more than seven years, he has written for many other major media outlets and is co-Editor-in-Chief at The Incidental Economist, an evidence-based health policy blog.
 He also has a popular YouTube channel called Healthcare Triage, where he talks about health research and health policy.